 Checks & Clearances

 In order to work with our scholars, all clearance certificates must be current and in place.
-Below are the two links that will allow you to acquire your certifications:
+Below are the three links that will allow you to acquire your certifications:

 If you are already in possession of clearances, providing copies is certainly acceptable.
 Certifications must accompany all volunteer applications.